 This one-year course will suit students with some basic skills and experience as a chef, probably gained through work experience under supervision.
 Students on the course will gain a formal qualification and increase their employment skills allowing them to take on a more senior role.
-Activities on the course include:

 The qualification consists of 14 units which range from: kitchen operations, costs and menu planning, to prepare and cook meat.
 As well as the taught units, this course includes a mandatory work experience element.